Hakiiiim/The-antennas-location-problem/README.md

 The principle of the Morris method is to estimate the sensitivity one para- meter at a time (OAT), called the trajectory, and to repeat this evaluation at several points in the parameter space.
-Using themorris()function of package sensitivity we will have as outputs :
+Using the morris()function of package sensitivity we will have as outputs :

 ```
 μi∗:The average of the r absolute values|∆i(h)|
-σi: Thestandard deviation of the r values∆i(h)
+σi: Thestandard deviation of the r values ∆i(h)
+```
 With an interpretation as follows :
-```
 ```
 1 if mu_i*is large
 2 X_i is influent;